Chalarangelo/30-seconds-of-code/blog_posts/python-string-is-empty.md

 When working with Python strings, a pretty common question is how does one check if a string is empty.
 There's a straightforward answer to this that takes advantage of the truth value of strings.

 In Python, any object can be tested for truth value, including strings.
-In this context, strings are considered truthy if they are non-empty, meaning they contain at least one character.
+In this context, **strings are considered truthy if they are non-empty**, meaning they contain at least one character.
 Thus, simply using the `not` operator, you can check if a string is empty.

 ```py
 empty_string = ''